JuliaEarth/GeoStats.jl/docs/src/variography/theoretical.md

 ```

 We provide various theoretical variogram models from the literature, which can
-can be combined with ellipsoid distances to model geometric anisotropy and nested
+be combined with ellipsoid distances to model geometric anisotropy and nested
 with scalars or matrix coefficients to express multivariate relations.

 ## Models